NeuralCoder3/logisim-circuits/ReadMe.md

 * use components that you do not have physically available,
 * ...

+The view the circuits open the *.circ files in logisim.
+You can use the provided logisim jar or the logisim package from your distribution.

 ## Restrictions

 Logisim operates on a higher level than one would in hardware.